Here we will try and answer some of the most common questions we get asked everyday.

-Please note we will be looking at computer databases, parts lists and diagrams and we will almost certainly NOT have an example real-life machine to look at.
+Please note we will be looking at computer databases, parts lists, and diagrams and we will almost certainly NOT have an example real-life machine to look at.
 Enquires not providing this information will not be processed.

-Where are Robert Kee based?
+Where is Robert Kee based?

-If you are in the Donegal area, why not visit our one of our two showrooms?
+If you are in the Donegal area, why not visit one of our two showrooms?
 We have one based on the Port Road, Letterkenny, & one based in Laghey, which is situated 5min outside Donegal (on the Sligo Road).
 We have a large range on display and you can see the robotic lawnmowers in action.
 Please note if you are visiting to view a specific item please contact us first to make sure we have it on display.

 Our Contact details: